dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 * state/ui context meaning if in app, do you have menus open? editing some field?
 * probably not everthing
 * notice amazon links have a lot of stuff encoded in them
+* these days on mobile you can deep link into an application not just web